doruk-can/readingisgood/README.md

 # How to start

-In terminal change direction to readingisgood folder -> cd ../readingisgood Execute this command -> docker build -t springboot-mongodb:1.0 .
+* In terminal change direction to readingisgood folder -> cd ../readingisgood
-Execute this command -> cd src
+* Execute this command -> docker build -t springboot-mongodb:1.0 .
+* Then -> cd src
-Execute this command -> docker-compose up    or in detach mode if you don't want to see logs -> docker-compose up -d
+* Then -> docker-compose up    or in detach mode if you don't want to see logs -> docker-compose up -d

 Now our application is working.
 To use apis you should sign up.
 We have to add roles collection before using apis on postman.
 It's a necessary collection to allow new sign up request.

-In terminal execute this command -> docker exec -it mymongodb bash Then -> mongo
+* In terminal execute this command -> docker exec -it mymongodb bash
+* Then -> mongo
-Then -> use readingisgood_db
+* Then -> use readingisgood_db
-Then -> db.roles.insert(
+* Then -> db.roles.insert(
    [
      { name: "ROLE_ADMIN" },
      { name: "ROLE_USER" }